 Safety in the Hearing Instrument Specialist Lab

 Conestoga College Institute of Technology and Advanced Learning are committed to establishing and maintaining a healthy and safe work and study environment.
 Over half of the courses in the HIS Program will require the use of the HIS Laboratory which provides a controlled learning environment in which students develop skills related to client care prior to applying these skills safely in various practice settings.
-It is the student's responsibility to follow guidelines for safety once he/she has been taught.
+It is the student's responsibility to follow guidelines for safety once they have been taught.

 - Maintaining the lab environment is critical for its effective usage.
 Please be sure to wash hands thoroughly before and after using any piece of lab equipment on your fellow students.
 Clean up after using the lab equipment.
 Put all supplies back in the places where they each belong.

 - Purses, money, coats, knapsacks, and extra books are to be left in your lockers.
 Avoid leaving these personal items in the lab.
-The college is not responsible for the loss of these items.
+The College is not responsible for the loss of these items.

 - Students are responsible for the replacement of deliberately damaged equipment in the lab or at clinical placement sites.

-- Due to safety considerations, Students will not be allowed in the HIS lab without the presence of a faculty member from the HIS Program.
+- Due to safety considerations, students will not be allowed in the HIS lab without the presence of a Faculty member from the HIS Program.

 - Some lab equipment is intended to be signed out and taken home by students for their individual practice.
 Sign-out sheets for this purpose will be provided.
 Students can sign out a piece of lab equipment provided an instructor witnesses and signs the sheet along with the student.
 In this way, lab equipment can be easily tracked for safe keeping.
-All materials borrowed by teachers and students for use outside the lab must be signed for and returned to the lab in good condition within the specified time.
+All materials borrowed by instructor and students for use outside the lab must be signed for and returned to the lab in good condition within the specified time.

 - Lab equipment that can be signed out includes: